Instructor: Kenny Morrell

 3. At least two pages at the beginning of the journal must be left free to accommodate the table of contents you will construct at the end of the semester.

-I have ordered project notebooks from Bookfactory.com, which are available in the bookstore along with the other texts for this course.
+Please obtain a project notebook from Bookfactory.com.
 Please bring your project notebook to every plenary session and colloquium along with the texts.
 Your performance in the discussions will reflect the quality of what you record in your journal.

 1. Name and author (if known) of the text in which the passage appears